-The MB members include senior management of the Company and wider Kaplan organisation, with one independent external member being appointed to the role of non-executive director.
-This external member has significant experience in the Higher Education sector and was appointed after due diligence and thorough vetting by the MB.
+The MB members include senior management of the Company and wider Kaplan organisations, with one independent external member being appointed to the role of non-executive director.
+This external member has significant experience in the Higher Education sector.

 Principal and Accountable Officer